 Zoning Planning & Land Use Law in North Dakota

 "Zoning" is the process by which a local government makes laws determining how individual pieces of land within its jurisdiction can be used.
-Usually, towns or cities are segmented off into "zones," each one being designated for a specific type of use.
+Typically, towns or cities are segmented off into "zones," each one being designated for a specific type of use.
 Examples of common zoning categories are single family residence, commercial, multi-unit housing, or industrial.

 The purpose of zoning is to preserve property values, and make towns and cities more livable.
-For example, without zoning laws, a company might be able to buy a vacant lot next to your house and build a noisy, smelly, dirty factory on it.
+For example, without zoning laws, a company might be able to buy a vacant lot next to your house and create a noisy, smelly, dirty factory on it.

 While zoning laws appear to be geared just toward protecting residents, they also protect industry, by ensuring that they are free to conduct their business without getting caught up in the many legal disputes that would be inevitable if they were closer to a residential area.

 Possible Outcomes of Boundary and Title Disputes in Jamestown, North Dakota

 If something on your property is in violation of a Jamestown, North Dakota zoning law, the landowner has various options.

 First, and perhaps most apparently, you can correct the violation.
 If the violation is relatively minor, and correcting it would not cost you much or be a substantial burden, this might be the best way to go.